HONG KONG is known as the Pearl of the Orient and is a popular tourist attraction besides being an important financial centre of world trade.

 We can offer you competitive prices for 20ft, 40ft or 40ft HC from HKG to UK.
 We can also bring your consolidated cargo with full container to our warehouse, break down packages and distribute to different addresses within UK and Europe.

-As an IATA and BIFA member, we benefit from best air freight rates in the UK market to offer you a complete door to door UK-Hong Kong shipping service or airport to airport based on your requirements.
+As an IATA and BIFA member, we benefit from best air freight rates in the UK market to offer you a complete UK-Hong Kong shipping service or airport to airport based on your requirements.

 We can also offer consolidation service by handling different cargo from different suppliers in our warehouse, consolidating them and sending them all together to HKG.
 Here are some indication of our prices.
 To enquire about our air freight prices please email: [email protected]Heathrow Airport to Hong kong Airport